 \subsection{Baselines}

+To adapt Li (inter), Li (intra), and Feng to our focused scenarios where the generation of new problem instances is uncontrollable, we maintain one instance buffer for each seen task instead of generating new instances for their experience replay, so that each buffer contains the instances generated during learning the corresponding task.
+Buffers are updated with reservoir sampling.
+The buffer size of each task is 200, so that there is a total of 1000 buffered instances that can be used for learning the 6th tasks, aligning with the buffer size of LLR-BC.
+We set $\alpha=0.5$ arbitrarily for Li (inter), Li (intra) and Feng, as we did not find a suggested value or method for setting the value of $\alpha$.
+Feng contains a learnable model parameter $\mathbf{B}$ with fixed size $n\times n$ ($n$ is the problem scale).
+We did not find the description about the way to handle $\mathbf{B}$ under scenarios where problem scale changes, so we removed $\mathbf{B}$ to make it applicable to our scenarios.
 To adapt LiBOG in VRP tasks, we directly embed its two key modules, i.e., the intra-task and inter-task consolidation terms, into POMO for lifelong learning.
-After a brief parameter search, the configuration that achieved the best AP performance was selected: the weight of the consolidation term is $10$ for EWC and LiBOG, and the weight of the intra-task consolidation term is $1e-4$ for LiBOG.
+We set the weight of the consolidation term to $10$ for EWC and LiBOG, and the weight of the intra-task consolidation term to $1e-4$ for LiBOG.
 For all runs, the solver learns the first task from an identical randomly generated model.
 As \textit{Restart} learns each task independently under any task order without being affected by the order, we run \textit{Restart} once on each task and calculate metrics under different task orders.